c3039134/seng4400/README.md

-# Spring Boot Demo
+# Spring Boot WebApp

-Example repository for my blog on [creating a RESTful HTTP Server in Spring Boot](https://www.sohamkamani.com/java/spring-rest-http-server/)
+A RESTful HTTP Server in Spring Boot

+Install:

+mvn wrapper:wrapper    (This installs the .mvn folder required for deployment by Google App Engine)

 To run the application, execute the command: